Donald Jackson (calligrapher)

-Donald Jackson (born 14 January 1938, Lancashire, England) is a British calligrapher, official scribe and calligrapher to the Crown Office of United Kingdom of Great Britain and Northern Ireland.
+Donald Jackson (born 14 January 1938, Lancashire, England) is a British calligrapher and official scribe to the Crown Office.
 Jackson is artistic director of The Saint John's Bible, a hand-written and illuminated Bible commissioned by the Benedictine monastery of Saint John's Abbey in Collegeville, Minnesota, United States of America.
 He is the author of The Story of Writing and The Calligrapher's Art.

-Parker Pen

-Donald Jackson appears in a four-part series produced for Parker Pen, which is directed by Jeremy Bennett.

-The first two parts cover letterforms up to the fourteenth century, in which Jackson demonstrates the making of both reed and quill pens and shows their influence on letterforms.
-Part three has a short section on printing, which covers the invention of the printing press and copper engraving.
-Part four focuses entirely on pens, handwriting, and calligraphy.